ideamans/pagespeed-quest/README.md

 A report page is automatically displayed.
 Report files and the like are created in the `artifacts` directory.

-### Creating a video of the loading process with loadsho
+### Creating a video of the loading process with loadshow

 By using the following `loadshow` subcommand, you can output the playback process of a loaded web page as a video using loadshow.